TheOtherRolesAU/TheOtherRoles/README.md

 There are always two lovers which are linked together.\
 Their goal is it to stay alive together until the end of the game.\
 If one Lover dies (and the option is activated), the other Lover suicides.\
-There is a 67% chance that both Lovers are crewmates and a 33% chance that one of them is an impostor (ImpLover) and one a crewmate.
-In both cases they don't see the role of the other player, they only see that they are a Lover\
+You can specify the chance of one Lover being an impostor.\
+The Lovers never know the role of their partner, they only see who their partner is.\
 The Lovers win if they are both alive among the last 3 players, however they can also win with their respective role.\
 If both Lovers are crewmates, they can achieve a "double victory" but the crewmates then also win.\
 If one Lover is an impostor and one a crewmate, they can get a "Lovers solo win" where only they win (even if there is another impostor alive).